 A clinical peel is an exfoliating treatment that refreshes the skin, restores luminosity, and stimulates skin renewal.
 Clinical peels generally deliver more visible and corrective results than traditional facials.
 Commonly referred to as “chemical peels”, there is often a negative misconception about how these treatments actually work.
 In fact, clinical peels are the simplest and most cost-effective form of skin resurfacing, delivering visible results with minimal or no downtime.
-The newest generation of medical-grade peels are safe, suitable for most skin types, and can address multiple skin concerns at one time.
+The newest generation of medical-grade peels are safe, suitable for most skin types, and can address multiple skin concerns at the same time.

 What Conditions Will Clinical Peels Improve?